-Population: About 510,000 (2021) Area: Approx. 429.4km2 Matsuyama City Website (Japanese) www.city.matsuyama.ehime.jp Shaping a Sustainable Urban World Matsuyama City Overview of Matsuyama City Located in the Matsuyama Plain in the center of Ehime Prefecture, Matsuyama overlooks the Shikoku Mountains with Mt.
+Basic Information Population: About 503,000 (April, 2022) Area: Approx. 429.4km Matsuyama City Website (Japanese) www.city.matsuyama.ehime.jp 'finding Matsuyama', the video showing the attractions of Matsuyama City Shaping a Sustainable Urban World Matsuyama City Overview of Matsuyama City Located in the Matsuyama Plain in the center of Ehime Prefecture, Matsuyama overlooks the Shikoku Mountains with Mt.
 Ishizuchi, the highest mountain in western Japan, to the east and the quiet waves of the Seto Inland Sea to the west.
 It has a mild climate with beautiful mountains, seas and islands.
 With Matsuyama Castle and Dogo Hot Springs, the oldest hot springs in Japan, the city has a thriving tourism and service industry that makes use of its resources.
 There is also a concentration of manufacturing industries such as machinery, textiles, and chemicals.
 It is continuing to develop as the capital and center of Shikoku.
 In the center of the city, Matsuyama Castle, one of the 12 existing castle towers, is located within walking distance, and is one of only 17 cities in Japan that can be connected by streetcar, making it a compact city where you can live on foot.
 The city has also produced many literary giants, including Shiki Masaoka, and was the setting for Soseki Natsume's novel 'Botchan'.
 Environmental Initiatives In 2020, we formulated the Matsuyama City Environmental Model City Action Plan with the basic principle of Zero Carbon City Matsuyama; a smart city where everyone can continue to live with peace of mind.
 We are promoting the construction of a smart city that creates, supplies, and wisely uses renewable energy to move towards a decarbonized society.
 With the Matsuyama Sunshine Project, which takes advantage of the regions warm weather, low rainfall, and long hours of sunshine, the city has promoted the introduction of renewable energy, mainly solar power.
-It has the highest cumulative number of subsidies for solar power generation equipment among Japan's core cities (as of the end of 2019).
+It has the highest cumulative number of subsidies for solar power generation equipment among Japan's core cities (as of the end of 2020).
 In addition, citizens are highly conscious of recycling and waste separation on a daily basis, and the city maintains one of the lowest levels of waste per capita per day among cities with a population of over 500,000.